ErikPohl-Lot49-Projects/Han-Shot-First/README.md

 ## Getting Started

+1. Retrieve files from the Han-Shot-First repo.
-Perform the installation steps in the Installing section of this readme.
+2. Perform the installation steps in the Installing section of this readme.

 ### Prerequisites